jjmpsp/jjmpsp.github.io/_collections/_tutorials/how-to-get-started-with-software-development.md

 <!--more-->

-## Figure out what you actually want to build before you start
+## Figure out what you actually want to build before progressing further
 What's your end goal?
 Ask yourself what you want to create and why.